lilibaker/data-science-S2023/challenges/c08-structures-assignment.md

 - What could you do to tighten up the confidence interval?
   - Increase the number of samples.
 - Can you *confidently* conclude that `POF < 0.03`?
 Why or why not?
-  - Yes, with the given data, the entirety of the confidence interval falls well below 0.03 with 100,000 samples.
+  - No, since the confidence interval does not account for the induced variability caused by the limited samples,you cannot confidently conclude that POF \< 0.03.

 ## A different way to compute the POF